matteomeli/st3-csharp-autocomplete-plugin/README.md

 2. Add delay real-time suggestions popup (not only on invocation) to the plugin.
 3. Add unit tests.
 4. Add syntax checking.
+5. Make auto-complete popup handle better filtering and colours (more like the Sublime built-in auto-complete plugin).

 License
 ==================